internet-identity-labs/nfid-docs/content/en/login_ic.md

 If you'd like to get started sooner, just know that this is the process and it is entirely separate from NFID.

 ## Open auth in new window instead of new tab
-We've added an option for authentication windows to open in a new window (HOW CAN THE USER CONFIGURE THIS?).
+We've added an option for authentication windows to open in a new window.
 Just pass a new variable, `windowOpenerFeatures` with html options (like these default options we recommend passing) into your `authClient`:

 ```js
 identityProvider: "https://3y5ko-7qaaa-aaaal-aaaaq-cai.ic0.app/authenticate/?applicationName={YOUR%20APPLICATION%20NAME}#authorize",